Customize your project for print

-If you have a plan or chose to buy PDF exports, when you click “Download PDF” a pop-up will appear with options for single-scroll vs. Slides/Pages view.
-When you choose to export your folio as a PDF in slides/pages, you’ll have additional options to choose page orientation, paper size, and page breaks.
+When you click “Download PDF” a pop-up will appear with options for single-scroll vs. Slides/Pages view.
+When you choose to export your project as a PDF in slides/pages, you’ll have additional options to choose page orientation, paper size, and page breaks.

 You will see a preview of the single-scroll populate when you open the exporter.
 Click “Download” to export the PDF.
 This option is ideal if you want to view your PDF on a screen as a single scrollable document, embed a single PDF onto a site, or include your PDF in an email.